-The Rector shall propose the persons to be delegated by the faculty and staff.
+The Rector shall propose the persons to be delegated by the faculty, and the CEO those delegated by non-teaching-or-research staff.

 On the basis of the Rector's proposal, the persons on the list of nominees shall be required to make a declaration of acceptance.
 In the event of rejection of the nomination, the list of nominees shall be supplemented as appropriate.